landelare/landelare.github.io/_posts/2022-06-23-epic-conventions.md

 a working `operator==`...) and they have started becoming STL hybrids themselves due to language features being defined in terms of `std::tuple_size`, (lower-case) `get<i>()`, etc.
-Since there's no BP or reflection support for these it's worth considering not using them at all.
+~~Since there's no BP or reflection support for these it's worth considering not using them at all.~~<br>
+_UE5.1 update: These now have FArchive support, which makes the decision less straightforward._

 `TFunction` has some bugs (as of 5.0.2) related to perfect forwarding and who knows where else.
 I stopped looking when my crashes got fixed by nothing but